rrbanda/template-quarkus-simple/workshop.md

 ###Explanation

 -   **Why do we need `argocd/app-selector`?**
-    -   This **links the service to ArgoCD**, allowing Backstage to track GitOps deployments.
+    -   This **links the service to ArgoCD**, allowing Red Hat Developer Hub to track GitOps deployments.
 -   **What is `backstage.io/source-location`?**
-    -   It tells Backstage **where the service’s source code lives** (GitLab, GitHub, etc.).
+    -   It tells Red Hat Developer Hub **where the service’s source code lives** (GitLab, GitHub, etc.).
 -   **What is `janus-idp.io/tekton`?**
-    -   It **enables CI/CD tracking in Backstage** for Tekton pipelines.
+    -   It **enables CI/CD tracking in Red Hat Developer Hub** for Tekton pipelines.

 ----------